What Kind of Job Hunter Are You? | 32 Types

-Analog 45%, Meme Pro 55% — A fully functioning, well-adjusted resident of internet culture.
-You know most of what's trending, meme-fluent conversation with friends requires zero effort, and when something new drops you check it out without turning it into a personality trait.
-You share what's actually funny and scroll past what isn't.
-Not chronically online, not hopelessly behind — just comfortably balanced.
-That equilibrium is genuinely the most sustainable position in the whole ecosystem.
-You can hold a conversation with basically anyone, meme-aware or not, and bridge the gap without it being awkward.
+Analog 45%, Meme Pro 55% — A well-balanced resident of internet culture who's in it without being consumed by it.
+You know most of what's trending, meme-fluent conversation with friends requires zero effort, and when something new drops you check it out without making it your whole personality.
+You share what's actually funny and scroll past the rest.
+That equilibrium is the most sustainable position in the whole ecosystem — you can hold a conversation with basically anyone, meme-aware or not, and bridge the gap naturally.

 There's something that just clicks when you send "this is literally us" and they get it immediately.
 Shared meme references are a low-key but real form of closeness — the 1000-1 odds of two people finding the same thing funny at the same time.
 You don't require full meme fluency from a partner, which means you're actually compatible with a pretty wide range of people.
 But when the chemistry is there?
 You feel it faster than most.